huaweicloud/terraform-provider-huaweicloud/docs/resources/smn_logtank.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the SMN topic resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the SMN logtank resource.
 If omitted, the provider-level region will be used.
 Changing this parameter will create a new resource.

 * `topic_urn` - (Required, String, ForceNew) Resource identifier of a topic, which is unique.